larsko/pure-api/README.md

 By default harvesting is done in parallel (4 threads), but this can be disabled if serial requests are required.
 Note: The harvester uses dynamic typing, so please refer to the API reference for the JSON structure.

+### Getting Changes
 The Pure API can also return all a list of changes since a given date.
 This is useful to process incremental updates after having harvested the initial dataset (as opposed to downloading everything from scratch each time).

+Each change is a tuple (changeType, uuid, familySystemName, version).
+Every time content is updated in Pure, the version is incremented and the operation `changeType` is tracked.
+When you pass a date to this endpoint, it will return a sequence of changes in chronological order.

 Usage is simple:
 ```csharp